jinghuazhao/SomaLogic/analysis-plan.md

 13 | RSQ_IMP| Observed divided by expected variance for imputed allele dosage.
 14 | IMP | Please specify whether the SNP was imputed or genotyped: 1: imputed SNP, 0: directly genotyped SNP

+File-naming convention

+It is recommended to use format STUDY_analyst_SomaLogic_protein_SeqID_UniProtID_date.gz, see the [SomaLogic Master Table](doc/SOMALOGIC_Master_Table_160410_1129info.tsv) and also https://www.uniprot.org/ for additional information on UniProt IDs.

 ### PLINK results

 Cohorts may opt to report sppedy results from PLINK with the following information, then it is desirable to provide SNP-level information: